143rd Airlift Wing

-The 143d Airlift Wing (143 AW) is a unit of the Rhode Island Air National Guard, stationed at Quonset Point Air National Guard Station, Rhode Island.
+The 143rd Airlift Wing (Note: Officially, 143d Airlift Wing.) is a unit of the Rhode Island Air National Guard, stationed at Quonset Point Air National Guard Station, Rhode Island.
 If activated to federal service, the Wing is gained by the United States Air Force Air Mobility Command.
 Its mission is to transport personnel and equipment, or, when activated for State Active Duty, to protect life, property and public safety.

-The 143d Airlift Squadron assigned to the Wing's 143d Operations Group, is a descendant organization of the 152nd Observation Squadron, established on 21 August 1939.
+The 143rd Airlift Squadron assigned to the Wing's 143rd Operations Group, is a descendant organization of the 152nd Observation Squadron, established on 21 August 1939.
 It is one of the 29 original National Guard Observation Squadrons of the United States Army National Guard formed before World War II.

 Units

-The 143d Airlift Wing consists of the following units:
+The 143rd Airlift Wing consists of the following units: